The pH of Phenol in Water: Understanding the Acidity and Solubility

 In summary, the pH of phenol in water is weakly acidic, ranging from 4.45 to 5.68.
 This acidity is due to the ability of phenol to donate a hydrogen ion and form the phenoxide ion, which is stabilized by resonance.
 The pH of phenol in water can be influenced by factors such as temperature, the presence of other ions, and the concentration of phenol.
 To balance the pH of phenol in water, one can adjust the pH by adding a base or an acid.
 Safety precautions must be taken when handling phenol due to its toxic and corrosive nature.

-See also The pH of Arginine in Water
+See also The pH of Tap Water in California, USA: Understanding the Alkaline Levels and Balancing Your Water

 References: